Areas of Expertise:

 - Integrated marketing campaigns

-Erik Ayers serves as Vice President of Marketing and Business Development at MorganFranklin Consulting.
+Erik Ayers serves as Vice President and Chief Marketing Officer at MorganFranklin Consulting.
 He brings more than 15 years of experience in professional and consulting services marketing, public relations, sales, research, and business development.
 In his current role, Erik leads all aspects of marketing and communications and business development for the company.

 Prior to joining MorganFranklin, Erik held various marketing and business development positions for the global accounting and consulting firm PwC.
 While at PwC, he was responsible for establishing and building relationships with some of the most promising venture-backed and high-growth companies in the country as part of the firm's national Companies with Extraordinary Potential practice.